-"Grantee" any Participant who accepts an Offer in accordance with the terms of the Scheme, or (where the context so permits) any person who is entitled to any such Option in consequence of the death of the original Grantee, or the legal personal representative of such person "Group" or "Vodatel" or "we" the Company and its subsidiaries (not applicable to Gold Tat Group International Limited) "GTGIL" Gold Tat Group International Limited (now known as Zhuoxin International Holdings Limited), a company incorporated in the Cayman Islands with limited liability and GTGIL Shares are listed on GEM "GTGIL Share" ordinary share of US\$0.001 each in the share capital of GTGIL "GVDL" 廣州市愛達利發展有限公司, details of which can be referred to in Note 10 to the financial statements "GZIC" 廣州市圖文資訊有限公司, details of which can be referred to in Note 10 to the financial statements "HK\$" Hong Kong Dollar, the lawful currency of Hong Kong "HKAS" Hong Kong Accounting Standard "HK cent" Hong Kong Cent, where 100 HK cents equal HK\$1 "HKFRS" financial reporting standards and interpretations issued by HKICPA.
+"Grantee" any Participant who accepts an Offer in accordance with the terms of the Scheme, or (where the context so permits) any person who is entitled to any such Option in consequence of the death of the original Grantee, or the legal personal representative of such person "Group" or "Vodatel" or "We" the Company and its subsidiaries "GVDL" 廣州市愛達利發展有限公司, details of which can be referred to in Note 10 to the financial statements "GZIC" 廣州市圖文資訊有限公司, details of which can be referred to in Note 10 to the financial statements "HK\$" Hong Kong Dollar, the lawful currency of Hong Kong "HKAS" Hong Kong Accounting Standard "HK cent" Hong Kong Cent, where 100 HK cents equal HK\$1 "HKFRS" financial reporting standards and interpretations issued by HKICPA.
 They comprise 1.
 Hong Kong Financial Reporting Standards, 2.
 HKAS, and 3.
-Interpretations "HKICPA" the Hong Kong Institute of Certified Public Accountants, established under the Professional Accountants Ordinance (Chapter 50 of the Laws of Hong Kong) "HKU" The University of Hong Kong, established under the University of Hong Kong Ordinance (Chapter 1053 of the Laws of Hong Kong) "Hong Kong" the Hong Kong Special Administrative Region of PRC (not applicable to Hong Kong Accounting Standard, Hong Kong Exchanges and Clearing Limited, Hong Kong Financial Reporting Standards, the Hong Kong Institute of Certified Public Accountants, the Hong Kong Institute of Chartered Secretaries, The Stock Exchange of Hong Kong Limited, Tidestone Science and Technology (Hong Kong) Company Limited and the University of Hong Kong) "JU" Jinan University "KPI" key performance indicator
+Interpretations "HKICPA" the Hong Kong Institute of Certified Public Accountants, established under the Professional Accountants Ordinance (Chapter 50 of the Laws of Hong Kong) "HKICS" The Hong Kong Institute of Chartered Secretaries, a company incorporated in Hong Kong with limited liability by guarantee "HKU" The University of Hong Kong, established under the University of Hong Kong Ordinance (Chapter 1053 of the Laws of Hong Kong) "Hong Kong" the Hong Kong Special Administrative Region of PRC (not applicable to Hong Kong Accounting Standard, Hong Kong Exchanges and Clearing Limited, Hong Kong Financial Reporting Standards, Hong Kong (IFRIC) Interpretation, the Hong Kong Institute of Certified Public Accountants, The Hong Kong Institute of Chartered Secretaries, Hong Kong Standards on Auditing, The Stock Exchange of Hong Kong Limited, Tidestone Science and Technology (Hong Kong) Company Limited and the University of Hong Kong) "JU" Jinan University "KPI" key performance indicator

-"Latest Practicable Date" 19th March 2018, being the latest practicable date prior to the printing of this report for ascertaining certain information contained herein "Macao" the Macao Special Administrative Region of PRC "Main Board" the stock market operated by the Exchange prior to the establishment of GEM (excluding the options market) and which stock market continues to be operated by the Exchange in parallel with GEM.
-For the avoidance of doubt, the Main Board excludes GEM "Mainland China" PRC, other than the regions of Hong Kong, Macao and Taiwan "MDL" Mega Datatech Limited, details of which can be referred to in Note 10 to the financial statements "Member" the holder of the Shares "MOP" Patacas, the lawful currency of Macao "Nomination Committee" the nomination committee of the Company "OCI" other comprehensive income "Offer" the offer of the grant of an Option under the Scheme "OHHL" Ocean Hope Holdings Limited, a company incorporated in BVI with limited liability "Oi" Oi S.A - in judicial reorganisation, a company incorporated in Brazil with limited liability and whose shares are listed on the New York Stock Exchange in USA and BM&FBOVESPA in Brazil "Option" an option to subscribe for Shares pursuant to the Scheme and for the time subsisting "Participant" Directors (including executive Directors, non-executive Directors and independent non-executive Directors) and employees of the Group and any advisors, consultants, distributors, contractors, suppliers, agents, customers, business partners, joint venture business partners, promoters and service providers of any member of the Group who the Board considers, in its sole discretion, have contributed or will contribute to the Group "PRC" The People's Republic of China "Remuneration Committee" the remuneration committee of the Company "RMB" Renminbi, the lawful currency of Mainland China
+"Latest Practicable Date" 19th March 2019, being the latest practicable date prior to the printing of this report for ascertaining certain information contained herein "Macao" the Macao Special Administrative Region of PRC "Main Board" the stock market operated by the Exchange prior to the establishment of GEM (excluding the options market) and which stock market continues to be operated by the Exchange in parallel with GEM.
+For the avoidance of doubt, the Main Board excludes GEM "Mainland China" PRC, other than the regions of Hong Kong, Macao and Taiwan "MDL" Mega Datatech Limited, details of which can be referred to in Note 10 to the financial statements "Member" the holder of the Shares "MOP" Patacas, the lawful currency of Macao "Nomination Committee" the nomination committee of the Company "OCI" other comprehensive income "Offer" the offer of the grant of an Option under the Scheme "OHHL" Ocean Hope Holdings Limited, a company incorporated in BVI with limited liability "Option" an option to subscribe for Shares pursuant to the Scheme "Participant" Directors (including executive Directors, non-executive Directors and independent non-executive Directors) and employees of the Group and any advisors, consultants, distributors, contractors, suppliers, agents, customers, business partners, joint venture business partners, promoters and service providers of any member of the Group who the Board considers, in its sole discretion, have contributed or will contribute to the Group "PRC" The People's Republic of China "Remuneration Committee" the remuneration committee of the Company "RMB" Renminbi, the lawful currency of Mainland China